Equality Amendment: Updates to the wording of the amendment

 Crenshaw and MacKinnon are longtime civil rights scholar activists who argue the Equal Rights Amendment should be updated to represent modern day intersectional issues.
 The ERA has a long history of women of color working for its ratification such as Shirley Chisholm and Patsy Mink.
 They present the argument equality is foundations to the U.S. republic and the equal protection clause does not go far enough to eliminate discrimination based on sex.
 This argument builds upon the work of previous feminist legal scholars such as Pauli Murray, Dorothy Kenyon and Ruth Bader Ginsburg.
 According to MacKinnon, who is one of the most frequently cited legal scholars, the updated wording takes an intersectional approach in its aim to protect women's rights.

 The Section 1 of the original ERA reads, "Equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex."
 Section 1 of the updated Equality Amendment reads, "Women in all their diversity shall have equal rights in the United States and every place subject to its jurisdiction."

-Support for the Equality Amendment
+Support

 Legal scholar Kim Forde-Mazrui has argued the proposed Equality Amendment, "...would better promote women's equality."
 Professor Julie Suk, an expert in ERA history, believes that an amendment added to the U.S. Constitution that aims to grant women equality should, "...go beyond nondiscrimination."